jaisingh/go-etrade/README.md

 Go bindings for the etrade api

-Look at etradego for a sample
+Look at etrade.go for a samples

 API's currently implemented
 ===========================